mcleancraig/vuln/README.md

 This is for displaying vulnerabilities.
 It's a simple node app which reads username (without @) from your login, looks up machine names in table `users` and then looks those machines up in table `vulns`

 ## In all cases
-To run as an app or as a container, you'll need the env file.
-You can create this from the `env-template`
+To run as an app or as a container, you'll need to set the environment

-## Running the app
+## Deploy as node app
-Set up the application in Azure with the correct callback address to the public URL we will be running the app on.
-Store tenant, client in the env file.
-Secret is a random secret suggest using something like `openssl rand -base64 25`
+Install MariaDB, and create the databases using the `db/mkdb.sh` script.
+You'll need a .env file for this (see `setup/setup-service.sh` for example contents)
+Run the `setup/setup-service.sh` command, copy your .env to `/etc/node-vuln/environment` file accordingly
-Run the `db/mkdb.sh -a` script create CSVs of machine,username (email without @) and vulnerabilities per the schema in the `db/mkdb.sh` files
+Import machine,username (without @), and vulnerabilities into the 'users' and 'vulns' table, following the schema in the `db/mkdb.sh` script.
+Example SQL is included in the `db/` folder
-import tables using e.g.
- `LOAD DATA INFILE '../vuln.csv' INTO TABLE vulnerabilities FIELDS ENCLOSED BY '"' TERMINATED BY ',' LINES TERMINATED BY '\n' IGNORE 1 ROWS  `

-## Building the container
+## Building the container (needs fixing)
-edit the `docker-build.sh` file to match your needs - leave the environment as that's used by the app
+Edit the `docker-build.sh` file to match your needs - create the `.env` file (see `setup/setup-service.sh` for example contents)
 Run, and push to your repo of choice
 Use the included compose file to pull/run the container